 Photo by: David Levy

-Noppe is as familiar to Niigatans as oden (a Japanese winter pot dish) is to the whole of Japan — it is omnipresent at festivals, New Year celebrations and everyday family meals.
+Noppe is as familiar to Niigatans as oden (a winter Japanese hotpot dish) is to the whole of Japan — it is omnipresent at festivals, New Year celebrations and everyday family meals.
 Indeed, noppe and oden are very similar in the sense that both use a soy-flavored dashi broth.
-However, noppe isn’t served in convenience stores like oden is, perhaps because each region, or even household, prefers a differently nuanced taste.
+However, noppe isn’t served in convenience stores like oden is, perhaps because each region or even household, prefers a differently nuanced taste.